academe/OmniPay-Payone/README.md

 * The PAYONE Platform and its connected systems are designed for IP addresses Version 4.
 * IP ranges: 213.178.72.196, 213.178.72.197, 217.70.200.0/24, 185.60.20.0/24
-* A "Pseudo card number" is supported by PAYONE, which appears to be a saved token system.
-* Maybe the "Pseudo card number" is for a JavaScript tokenisation approac, so WILL need to be supported.
 * The 3D Secure process needs to be fully implemnented.
-* When sending 3D Secure details, do we need to leave off the personal details?
+* When sending 3D Secure details, do we need to leave off the personal details or resend everything again?
-* The currency is ISO 4217
-* The countty is ISO 3166
+* The country is ISO 3166
 * The state is ISO 3166-2 and only for countries: US, CA, CN, JP, MX, BR, AR, ID, TH, IN
 * Other transaction types to support on the "Shop" API: refund, vauthorization, creditcardcheck (AJAX API?), 3dscheck, addresscheck
 * The "Access" API is not supported at all yet, with some share transaction types and some unique to that API, e.g. customer,